lminuti/graphql/README.md

   end;
 ```

-Then you have a struture like this:
+Then you will have a struture like this:

 ```
 IGraphQL